tecton-ai/tecton-terraform-setup/emr_sample/README.md

 * Sets up cross account roles that Tecton can use to setup, monitor and debug your cluster.

 You can run the following terraform commands in this folder which will execute the `infrastructure.tf` file.
-Run Terraform plan which will output the objects that will be created
+Run Terraform init / plan which will output the objects that will be created

 ```
+terraform init
-aws-vault exec terraform -- terraform plan
+terraform plan
 ```
 If the plan output looks good to you you can then apply using
 ```
-aws-vault exec terraform -- terraform apply
+terraform apply
 ```

 The above commands will ask you for certain variable inputs.
 These can also be passes in with a file where the file contains the input variables.
 Example
 ```
-aws-vault exec terraform -- terraform apply -var-file=<your_file_name>.tfvars
+terraform apply -var-file=<your_file_name>.tfvars
 ```
 ### Input Variables :